Once Upon a Time in Shaolin: Music

 Reporting from the exhibition in Queens, Complex described Once Upon a Time in Shaolin as "rich, layered, and sonically bombastic", with a "rugged, hard-hitting sound" reminiscent of early Wu-Tang Clan albums.
 It begins with "ominous, foreboding" sounds of rain and thunder, before the rapper Raekwon begins the first verse.
 Other sounds include fire sirens, crowd applause, and a marching drum beat.
 Cher appears twice, as singer and actress, and closes the record with the "belted" words "Wu-Tang baby, they rock the world".

+Response

 The Rolling Stone critic Christopher Weingarten wrote that, based on the 13 minutes played in Queens, Once Upon a Time in Shaolin had the potential to become Wu-Tang Clan's most popular album since 1997.
 He likened it to the U2 album All That You Can't Leave Behind (2000) and the Metallica album Death Magnetic (2008), and said it "hearkened back to the RZA's glory days" of the mid-1990s.

-Shkreli played the record during his interview with Vice writer Allie Conti, who said: "From what I heard, it was definitely better than their last album, although I wouldn't say it's worth $2 million necessarily."
-The Guardian writer Sian Cain heard the album when it was exhibited in Tasmania in 2024.
-She wrote that it was "not as thrillingly in your face" as the 1993 debut Enter the Wu-Tang, but was "easily as good" as Wu-Tang Forever (1997), with a more polished sound than both.
+Shkreli played the album during his interview with the Vice writer Allie Conti, who said: "From what I heard, it was definitely better than their last album, although I wouldn't say it's worth $2 million necessarily."
+After attending the Tasmania exhibition, the Guardian writer Sian Cain wrote that the album was "not as thrillingly in your face" as the 1993 debut Enter the Wu-Tang, but was "easily as good" as Wu-Tang Forever (1997), with a more polished sound than both.
 She concluded: "So as Wu-Tang Clan music goes, it's good.
 But as a work of art, Once Upon a Time in Shaolin is truly great."

-Response

 Many fans reacted negatively to the news of the single-copy album.
-Method Man was supportive of the single-copy concept, but spoke out against the 88-year commercial ban, blaming RZA and Cilvaringz.
+Method Man supported the concept, but spoke out against the 88-year commercial ban, blaming RZA and Cilvaringz.
 He said: "Fuck that album ...
 When music can't be music and y'all turning it into something else, fuck that.
 Give it to the people, if they want to hear the shit, let them have it.
 Give it away free."
 RZA replied that the ban was necessary to maintain the integrity of the album as a work of art and to deflect notions of a publicity stunt.

-In 2015, the Guinness Book of Records certified Once Upon a Time in Shaolin as the most valuable album in the world, surpassing records by Elvis Presley and the Beatles.
-In February 2016, the artist Jason Koza sued RZA, Cilvaringz, Paddle8 and Shkreli in the U.S. District Court for the Southern District of New York for the alleged unauthorized use of his artwork on the album.
-The case was dismissed after Koza was found to have sold prints using the Wu-Tang logo without consent.
-In August 2020, it was announced that Paul Downs Colaizzo was set to direct a film for Netflix based on the story of the album, produced by Plan B Entertainment.